 - US East

 - US West 2

-For FileStorage accounts (premium file shares), ZRS is generally available in the following regions:
+For FileStorage accounts (premium file shares) and BlockBlobStorage accounts (premium block blobs), ZRS is generally available in the following regions:

 - Europe West